etcimon/libasync/README.md

 Installation Instructions
 -------------------------

-- Download and install DMD 2.067.0+ from [dlang.org](http://dlang.org/download.html)
+- Download and install DMD from [dlang.org](http://dlang.org/download.html)
-- Download and install dub 0.9.22+ from [code.dlang.org](http://code.dlang.org/download)
 - Use Git to clone this repository
 - Run `dub test` to test the library on your operating system (submit any issue with a log report by uncommenting `enum LOG = true` in `types.d`)
 - Add the library to your project by including it in the dependencies, using `import libasync`
-- The recommended editor is MonoDevelop with [Mono-D](http://wiki.dlang.org/Mono-D) due to its Mixin Template resolver (must be enabled manually), with auto-completion and comment-resolved summary tooltips.
+- The recommended editor is Visual Studio Code with the Code-D extension
 - On another note, you can also try the vibe.d libasync built-in driver by adding `"subConfigurations": { "vibe-d": "libasync" }` to your vibe.d dub.json.

 Tutorial
 --------

-There are 4 examples available at the moment, they are located in `examples/`.
+There are many examples available in the `examples/` older.
 They must be tested by starting the server before the client.

 All other usage examples are available in `source/libasync/test.d`.